box/box-python-sdk-gen/docs/file_version_retentions.md

 ### Arguments

 - file_version_retention_id `str`
-  - The ID of the file version retention Example: "3424234"
+  - The ID of the file version retention.
+Example: "3424234"
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.